wp-plugins/earth-hour/readme.txt

 Please visit http://www.bravenewcode.com/free-stuff/ for a full description & updates on the Earth Hour plugin.

 == Changelog ==

+= Version 1.4.1 =

+* Added No Banner option
+* Changed the interval checks from 1 hour to 1 day to reduce server activity

 = Version 1.4 =